snippy4/snippy4/README.md

 ##  Hobbies

-My biggest hobby outside of computer science is playing trading card games.
+I like TCGs a lot

 ---

-### Thanks for reading
+## Thanks for reading :D